 It is defined simply as the surgical removal of a fold of skin (the `foreskin’ or `prepuce’) that covers the head (glans) of the un-erect penis.

-Plastibell Method (Ring Method) is the most popular and common method of circumcision which is highly recommended and suitable for infants and young boys unless indicated otherwise.
+Circumplast or Plastibell Method (Ring Method) is the most popular method of circumcision.
+It is highly recommended and suitable for infants and young boys, unless indicated otherwise.